 I felt like a genius.
 But an original idea it was not!

 I am happy to say that some other lovely bloggers had some great recipes that I used as a jumping off point.
-The most helpful was this one by Pamela Salzman.
+The most helpful was one by Pamela Salzman that is sadly no longer available on the internet.

 While her recipes looked heavenly, I either lacked the ingredients, or could not eat them so I had to think on my feet and came up with Mocha Cashew Ice Cream.